A safari is a lifelong ambition for many, the trip of a lifetime for some, and for a lucky few a life-changing dream come true.

 - Cape Town and surrounds, including the Winelands and the Garden Route.

-- The Kalahari and private game reserves there, notably Tswalu and Madikwe.
+- The Kalahari and private game reserves in the region, notably Tswalu and Madikwe.

 See more here.

-Safaris in the private game reserves of the Greater Kruger Park are top notch, especially for the ease of seeing ‘the big five’ in a short period of time.
-Night-time game viewing and off-road driving are possible in most locations which makes for a wonderful and unique experience!
-South Africa is also the best destination if you are short of time, due to ease of access and high chances of seeing ‘the BIG FIVE!’
+Safaris in the private game reserves of the Greater Kruger National Park are top-notch, especially for the ease of seeing ‘the big five’ in a short period of time.
+Night-time game viewing and off-road driving are possible in most locations which makes for a wonderful and unique experience.

-These commendable strategies do come with a price tag however and Botswana-based safaris are often more expensive than those in other destinations.
-There are ways to overcome this, such as travelling outside of peak season and staying in temporary tented camps, which make it far more affordable, and also more desirable in our view!
+These commendable strategies do come with a price tag however and Botswana can often be an expensive safari destination.
+There are ways to overcome this, such as travelling outside of peak season and staying in temporary tented camps, which make it far more affordable, and also more desirable in our view.

-Botswana offers a high level of exclusivity in the private concessions around the National Parks, with some of the BEST wildlife experiences and sightings anywhere in Africa!
-These private reserves offer safari activities such as game drives, boating, walking, night drives, mokoro (traditional canoe) rides, fishing, fantastic birding and even more.
-Personalised service from great local guides and the fact that there are very few other travellers results in a safari that is pretty spectacular!
+Botswana offers a high level of exclusivity in the private concessions around the National Parks, with some of the best wildlife experiences and sightings anywhere in Africa.
+These private reserves offer safari activities such as game drives, boating, walking safaris, night drives, mokoro (traditional canoe) rides, bush walks, fishing, fantastic birding and even more.

 Botswana offers world-renowned and diverse locations such as:

-- The Okavango Delta and Moremi Game Reserve.
+- The Okavango Delta, Moremi Game Reserve and Chobe National Park.

 - The Central Kalahari Game Reserve and Makgadikgadi Salt Pans.

-This diversity, all within easy reach of Maun, the ‘safari capital,’ makes for a REAL, easy and very unique safari experience!
+This diversity, all within easy reach of Maun, the ‘safari capital,’ makes for a really easy and completely unique safari experience.

 See more here.

-Botswana is our favourite destination for first-timers with a bit more time who are looking for that REAL and adventurous experience on safari!
+Botswana is our favourite destination for first-timers with a bit more time who are looking for that authentic and adventurous experience on safari.

-Zambia is a lesser-known destination for first timers but it offers a traditional ‘old style’ safari experience, almost as if time stood still.
+Zambia is a lesser-known destination for first-timers but it offers a traditional ‘old style’ safari experience – almost as if time has stood still.

-Victoria Falls can also be experienced in all its mighty glory from Livingstone in Zambia.
-There are many adventure activities on offer here, with a swim in the Devil’s Pool at the top of the magnificent waterfall topping the list!
+Victoria Falls can also be experienced in all its mighty glory from Livingstone in Zambia, where there are many adventure activities on offer here, with a swim in the Devil’s Pool at the top of the magnificent waterfall topping the list.
 The Pool is only accessible from the Zambian side and will require you to muster every inch of bravery if you are to peer over the edge and into the cascading chaos below.

 The key areas are to consider are:

-- South Luangwa National Park and nearby Luambe National Park.
+- South Luangwa National Park and nearby gem Luambe National Park.